Introducing our visual identity

 At Herts, our mission is simple: to Transform Lives.
 But as such a diverse organisation, the way in which we do this differs from audience to audience and our subject matter covers a wide spectrum.
 Our visual identity therefore plays a key role in joining up our varied activities, ensuring whatever we do, it feels like Herts.

 Our updated visual identity has been carefully constructed to ensure we are able to speak to our many audiences in a tone and style that truly feels like Herts.
-This is because, at every stage, our brand personality and tonal principles have guided our decisions, and the result is the embodiment of our unique personality: ambitious, energising, collaborative, transformative, empowering, approachable and confident.
+This is because, at every stage, our brand personality and tonal principles have guided our decisions, and the result is the embodiment of our unique personality: approachable, supportive, ambitious, open-minded and entrepreneurial.

 We've made the following key changes: